Birding Kyle Canyon

 Overview

-There are no particular birding "hot spots," but there are many places to stop, enjoy the mountain habitat, and watch birds.
-Check the middle-elevation shrubland, spy on backyard feeders in town, bird the woods from the road and picnic areas, take short hikes, or climb to the summits -- there are plenty of opportunities to spot birds of the western montane forest.
+Other than Fletcher Spring and Stanley B Spring, there are no particular birding "hot spots" in Kyle Canyon, but there are many places to stop, enjoy the mountain habitat, and watch a few birds.
+Check the middle-elevation shrubland, spy on backyard feeders in town, bird the woods from the road and picnic areas, take short hikes, or climb to the summits -- there are plenty of opportunities to spot good birds in Kyle Canyon.

 Description